Ernandes

-Ernandes Dias Luz (born 11 November 1987 in São Félix do Araguaia, Mato Grosso), simply known as Ernandes, is a Brazilian footballer who plays for CSA as a defensive midfielder or a left back.
+Ernandes Dias Luz (born 11 November 1987), simply known as Ernandes, is a Brazilian footballer who plays as a defensive midfielder or a left back.

 Career

 Ernandes played some games for Vitória in 2009 and in 2010 arrived in Ceará, but had passed by the club in 2007.
 He also spent time on trial in Norway.

 Ernandes made his debut in the Campeonato Brasileiro Serie A for Ceará as a substitute against Fluminense Football Club on 9 May 2010.
 He scored his first goal in Serie A against Guarani Futebol Clube on 22 July 2010.

 On 28 June 2011, Atlético Goianiense announced the signing of Ernandes on a season-long loan deal.

 In January 2014, Ernandes signed for Moldovan side FC Sheriff Tiraspol.